Associate Product Manager Resume Guide: Example, Template, and Writing Tips

 Education

 Highlight the institutions you attended, the degree pursued/obtained, and any highlights or important experiences from them.
-(Note: When you’re more senior into your career, “Experience” should come before “Education” – if you’ve had enough roles, you could still put “Experience” first on your APM resume.)
+(Note: When you’re more senior in your career, “Experience” should come before “Education” – if you’ve had enough roles, you could still put “Experience” first on your APM resume.)

 Example Descriptions: